cwoebker/.com/_posts/2012-01-05-unix-zshell-reloaded.markdown

 curl -L https://github.com/robbyrussell/oh-my-zsh/raw/master/tools/install.sh | sh
 {% endhighlight %}

-Hopefullt you will get to see this awesome piece of ASCII art at one point:
+Hopefully you will get to see this awesome piece of ASCII art at one point:

 	         __                                     __
  	  ____  / /_     ____ ___  __  __   ____  _____/ /_